payam-avarwand/MSI-Installer/README.md

 # MSI Installer

-A PowerShell-based GUI tool for simplified MSI package installation with custom parameters or MST transforms.
+A tool for simplified MSI package installation with custom parameters or MST transforms.

 ## Features